Legba Crossing: Reception

 The Allmusic review by Thom Jurek states "Legba Crossing is a conceptual work, built from ground up, utilizing specifically the considerable young talent he had in front of him.
 The piece is not the careening, chaotic, free for all one might expect.
 There is a dynamic and dramatic control Taylor has over the entire ensemble.
 There are numerous vocalists who pipe in strange poetry and lyrics amid a wash of strings and winds.
 The reeds and percussion hold forth not as solo instruments so much but as spiritual mainstays, keeping the music rooted in a kind of jazz that hadn't been heard even in Europe for a very long time...
 This music is moving, full of pathos and emotion, but also nuance and figurative speech in both voice and instrumental utterance...
 Though it is thoroughly outside in terms of presentation and execution, it is also penetrable and spiritually uplifting... it becomes obvious that Taylor, for once, is attempting to share his musical and social iconography with the rest of us.
 What a treat.".

 Steve Vickery, writing for Coda, commented: "The ensemble's performance of Legba Crossing makes for an interesting test of young players' abilities to adapt to a score that is only partly fleshed out, and requires that their interpretive skills be finely tuned.
 All in all, they make a good reading of a tough piece, with the soloists and ensemble members featured in the recording making use of the same techniques that Taylor employs in the European Orchestra arrangements.
 This is not a student recital piece written for the half holiday parents' visit!
 The devices that this score calls for are demanding to the most seasoned players and the finished piece represented here is very strong.
 Voice work, performers dividing the responsibilities of free and composed sections of the score, soloist / ensemble settings of complex tonal / rhythmic parts, and the use of unconventional instrumental techniques are among the demands that this score made.
 A substantial performance."

 In an article for Pitchfork, Seth Colter Walls wrote: "There are passages of collective squall here, but in its best moments, you can hear a sense of dawning discovery, as subsections of the group try out Taylor's serpentine motifs and steadily gain control over them before individual players dare to contribute fluttering improvisations.
-The takeaway here is that, in contrast with his often lighting-fast pianist playing, Taylor the chamber-music composer has a taste for long, sustained tones, which might entice fans of drone artists like David First (who actually spent some time playing in one of Taylor’s early '70s groups)."
+The takeaway here is that, in contrast with his often lightning-fast pianist playing, Taylor the chamber-music composer has a taste for long, sustained tones, which might entice fans of drone artists like David First (who actually spent some time playing in one of Taylor’s early '70s groups)."